How the Prophesied Judgment Is Related to Wisdom

 In the Essene and Jewish Kabbalistic mysticism tradition, these three parts are considered to be the material body, the rational soul, and the eternal spirit of divine knowledge, which is the feminine aspect of God, which is Wisdom.

-However, because Qabalah is such a universal, inclusive advancement of the Jewish Kabbalah, today there are Rabbinal Jews who denigrate the Qabbalah as illegitimate, preferring a more exclusive definition of Kabbalah as Jewish only.
-But, modern practitioners of Qabalah are somewhat like modern Essenes, so to speak, because certain factions of Essenes during the time of Jesus were very inclusive and comprehensive in their approach and understanding of divine, universal truths.
+However, because Qabalah is such a universal, inclusive advancement of the Jewish Kabbalah, today there are Rabbinal Jews who denigrate the Qabbalah as illegitimate, preferring a more exclusive, ethnocentric definition of Kabbalah as Jewish only.
+But, modern practitioners of Qabalah, including genuine Rosicrucians and Freemasons, are very inclusive and comprehensive in their approach and understanding of divine, universal truths common to all religions.

-That’s why Jesus is also known as Issa by Buddhists and Hindus, because as ancient scrolls reveal, Jesus/Issa was well versed in Buddhism and Hinduism prior to his teaching in Palestine regarding Judaism.
-And, even if the stories of Jesus as Issa were not true (as fundamentalist Christians claim), there is no question that the teachings of Jesus of Nazareth were similar to those of the Buddha Gautama.
-That has been documented by a knowledgeable member of the Jesus Seminar, Marcus Borg, who wrote Jesus and Buddha: The Parallel Sayings.
-And another book, Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, reveals many of the same similarities.
+It also may be why Jesus is also known as Issa by Buddhists and Hindus.
+If you read the article about Saint Issa you will find that ancient scrolls reveal that Jesus/Issa was well versed in Buddhism and Hinduism prior to his teaching in Palestine regarding Judaism.
+For even if the stories of Jesus as Issa were not true (as fundamentalist Christians claim), there is no question that many of the parables of Jesus are similar to those in the Hindu Vedas, and many of the teachings of Jesus were similar to those of the Buddha Gautama.
+(That has been documented by a knowledgeable member of the Jesus Seminar, Marcus Borg, who wrote Jesus and Buddha: The Parallel Sayings.
+And another book, Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, reveals many of the same similarities.)

-Jesus understood universal truths, which is why he was critical of Jewish religious leaders who were rigid, dogmatic and exclusive, who claimed to know God but did not.
+Jesus of Nazareth, also known as Yeshuah ben Joseph, understood universal truths, which is why he was critical of Jewish religious leaders who were rigid, dogmatic and exclusive, who claimed to know God but did not.
 And that is why the modern son of man has followed the precedent set by Jesus.

-The great genius Albert Einstein would have understood the Essenes.
+The great genius Albert Einstein would have understood the mystics and the modern son of man.
 After all, Einstein said: "The most beautiful thing we can experience is the mystical.
 It is the source of all true art and science."
 (And by the way, Einstein also said: "Science without religion is lame, religion without science is blind.")

-Anyway, the Kabbalistic Essenes and the Qabalistic Christians were progressive and liberal in many respects.
-That’s why Jesus went against some of the Jewish economic traditions and the patriarchal religious traditions regarding males and females.
-That is why he rebuked the money changers and the rich, and it’s why Mary Magdalene was one of the most beloved disciple of Jesus, equal in stature to the male disciples.
+The point is not really about the Kabbalistic Essenes or the Qabalistic Christians or the story of Issa.
+Regardless of the source of Jesus' experiences, education and training, the point is that his mission was as a teacher, prophet and reformer who went against some of the Jewish economic traditions and the patriarchal customs and religious traditions.
+That is why he rebuked the money changers and the rich, and it’s why Mary Magdalene was one of the most beloved disciple of Jesus, equal in stature to the male disciples (as the Gnostic Gospels reveal).

 Those who understand Ageless Wisdom understand that, and that is why the Christ Jesus said to his disciples, "You have not heard God’s voice or seen God’s shape at any time."
 (John 5:37), because God is omnipresent, shapeless and formless.